Key Takeaways:

 Increasing NAD+

 Techniques to boost NAD+ levels, such as supplementation with NAD+ precursors like nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN), are gaining interest.
-Human studies have shown that supplements like NMN and NR can increase NAD+ levels by 40%, supporting cellular health and energy production (RR).
+Human studies have shown that supplements like NMN and NR can increase NAD+ levels by 40%, supporting cellular health and energy production (R, R).

 Future Directions